simonrichard-dev/holbertonschool-shell/init_files_variables_and_expansions/README.md

 7-create_global_variable : script that creates a new global variable.
 8-true_knowledge : script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9-divide_and_rule : script that prints the result of POWER divided by DIVIDE, followed by a new line.
+10-love_exponent_breath : script that displays the result of BREATH to the power LOVE.